University of Sioux Falls: Athletics

 The Sioux Falls (USF) athletic teams are called the Cougars.
 The university is a member of the NCAA Division II ranks, primarily competing in the Northern Sun Intercollegiate Conference (NSIC) since the 2012–13 academic year.
-Prior to joining the NCAA, the Cougars previously competed in the Great Plains Athletic Conference (GPAC) of the National Association of Intercollegiate Athletics (NAIA) from 2000–01 to 2010–11; and in the defunct South Dakota Intercollegiate Conference (SDIC) from 1977–78 to 1999–2000.
+Prior to joining the National Collegiate Athletic Association (NCAA), the Cougars previously competed in the Great Plains Athletic Conference (GPAC) of the National Association of Intercollegiate Athletics (NAIA) from 2000–01 to 2010–11; and in the defunct South Dakota Intercollegiate Conference (SDIC) from 1977–78 to 1999–2000.

 USF competes in 19 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, indoor & outdoor track & field, and wrestling; while women's sports include basketball, cheerleading, cross country, golf, soccer, softball, swimming & diving, tennis, indoor & outdoor track & field, volleyball & wrestling.

-USF became the first school in South Dakota to add both Men's and Women's intercollegiate wrestling programs when the programs were announced in 2022.
+Former sports included wrestling and men's tennis, as both were dropped once USF moved to NCAA Division II in 2011.
+In the spring of 2013, USF dropped Men's Soccer after one year in DII.
+The tennis team had made five trips to the NAIA Championships in 2003, 2004, 2007, 2008, and 2010.
+Wrestling eventually made a return to the school in 2022, when USF became the first school in South Dakota to add both Men's and Women's intercollegiate wrestling programs.

-Move to NCAA Division II

 On April 28, 2009, the university board of trustees voted to leave the NAIA and apply to join the NCAA Division II ranks.
 After successful completion of two candidacy years and a provisional year in 2011–12, USF gained full membership into the NCAA.